 CLONMEL LOCAL RADIO

-Clonmel Local Radio was launched in Tipperary in the summer of 1981 by Johnny Williamson, who was a DJ on the local circuit.
-Broadcasting on 252m MW, the station was based in the house situated beside Tikincor Castle – which is about two miles from Clonmel.
+Clonmel Local Radio was launched in Tipperary in the summer of 1980 by Johnny Williamson, who was a DJ on the local circuit.
+Broadcasting on 252m MW, the station was based in the kitchen of his house situated beside Tikincor Castle – which is about two miles from Clonmel.

 Clonmel Local Radio broadcast from midday to 6pm each day.
 In the studio they used Johnny Williamson’s disco decks – if he had a disco, the station had to shut down!

 Johnny himself did the lunchtime slot from midday to 2pm.
 The first hour was usually pre-recorded the night before and Johnny’s wife would normally set the tape rolling.
 He worked nearby on a lunch hour from 1pm and would rush to the station to broadcast live – unfortunately, the tape would regularly run out if he was running late.

 The station opened every day to the theme tune for the movie Chariots of Fire.

 CLR brought together a small group of local radio enthusiasts, none of whom had any radio experience, but learned their trade as they went along.

 Some notable presenters were Liam Quigley, who started his career at Clonmel Local Radio; and Tony Brooke – who was the drummer with Gina Dale Haze and the Champions.

 Clonmel Local Radio lasted just a few months before joining forces with Radio Carrick to form CBC Radio.